The Coromandel New Zealand

 Marina Park Apartments

-Managing a property with numerous individually owned apartments doesn’t make it easy to monitor and implement sustainable practices across the board, but Maureen and Paul have made some positive changes at Marina Park Apartments already.
+Managing a property with numerous individually owned apartments doesn’t make it easy to monitor and implement sustainable practices across the board, but Maureen and Paul have made some positive changes at Marina Park Apartments already and in doing so they have achieved a Qualmark Enviro Bronze accreditation.

 Guest amenities are eco-friendly and cleaning and office products are continually reviewed to see how they can contribute more positively to the sustainable running of the complex.
 There is a strong focus on ensuring resources are not wasted and the entire team at Marina Park Apartments are actively involved in responsible tourism initiatives which include participating in a battery recycling program and revamping the apartment servicing agreement in relation to linen and towels without reducing the quality of service they provide.